ThemeCafe/Docs/docs/troubleshooting.md

 Go to [Rompatcher.js](https://www.marcrobledo.com/RomPatcher.js/)

-- Click *ROM File*
+- Click **ROM File**.
-- Select your ORIGINAL Wii U Menu File
+- Select your ORIGINAL Wii U Menu File.
-- Check the information below and make sure it matches the following
+- Check the information below and make sure it matches the following:
-    - For Men.pack
+    - For `Men.pack`

         ```
         CRC32: